Biden undergoes routine colonoscopy, Harris briefly in power

 Biden had a brush with death in 1988, requiring surgery to repair two brain aneurysms, weak bulges in arteries, one of them leaking.
 Biden has never had a recurrence, his doctor said, citing a test in 2014 that examined his arteries.

 Pursuant to the 25th Amendment to the Constitution, Biden signed letters to Sen. Patrick Leahy, who’s president pro tempore of the Senate, and to House Speaker Nancy Pelosi at 10:10 a.m., saying he would be unable to discharge his duties while under anesthesia, making Harris the acting president.
-Biden sent them each another letter upon the conclusion of the procedure to resume his duties.
+Biden sent them each another letter upon the conclusion of the procedure to resume his duties at 11:35 a.m.

+“As was the case when President George W. Bush had the same procedure in 2002 and 2007, and following the process set out in the Constitution, President Biden will transfer power to the Vice President for the brief period of time when he is under anesthesia,” Psaki said before Biden’s colonoscopy.

 On Friday afternoon, Biden is scheduled to take part in the annual pardoning of the national Thanksgiving turkey.

-When Biden took office he brought O’Connor back to the White House to continue serving as his doctor, and O’Connor was expected to lead a team of experts in conducting Biden’s physical exam Friday.
+When Biden took office he brought O’Connor back to the White House to continue serving as his doctor, and O’Connor was expected to have led a team of experts in conducting Biden’s physical exam Friday.

 Once the COVID-19 pandemic emerged in early 2020, Biden’s team took intense steps to keep the then-candidate and now-president healthy as the virus raged and took a disproportionate toll among older populations.
 Biden received his first dose of the COVID-19 vaccines in December 2020 and his second dose just two weeks before taking office.
 He received a booster dose, which regulators say provides more enduring protection, in late September.

-The White House said Biden would authorize the release of a medical report, as is customary for presidents and presidential candidates.
+Psaki said Biden’s doctor’s would release a “comprehensive written summary” of his physical, as is customary for presidents and presidential candidates.
 Former President Donald Trump, 75, was sharply criticized for releasing only cursory details on his health while running and serving in the White House, including concealing the seriousness of his COVID-19 illness a month before the 2020 presidential election.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.